 Using the Garmin Varia Vision

-Bear in mind that at this time, there are only three devices that work with the Garmin Varia Vision: they are the Garmin Edge 520 (reviewed here); the Garmin Edge 1000 (reviewed here); and the Garmin Varia Rearview Radar Tail Light (which tells you when cars are coming, and tries to remind motorists that you exist, by blinking red lights at them).
+Most of the current crop of Garmin Edge bike computers work with the Garmin Varia Vision (with the exception of the tiny ones, the 20 and the 25).
+It is also compatible with the Garmin Varia Rearview Radar Tail Light (which tells you when cars are coming, and tries to remind motorists that you exist, by blinking red lights at them).

 I did not test the Garmin Varia Vision with the Garmin Varia Rearview Radar Tail Light, because I don’t have one.
 I find a twelve dollar rear-view mirror works just fine to see if there are cars behind me.